Glasgow 2014: Triathlete Non Stanford out of Games

 Carol Bridge a 29-year-old accident and emergency nurse comes in.

-Stanford was named in the original Wales triathlon squad for Glasgow and now hopes to bounce back by qualifying for the 2016 Olympics in Rio de Janeiro.
+Stanford was for Glasgow and now hopes to bounce back by qualifying for the 2016 Olympics in Rio de Janeiro.

 The squad already announced for the event included 2011 world champion Helen Jenkins and 23-year-old Holly Lawrence, who was preferred to double Ironman world champion Leanda Cave.